PostHog/posthog.com/contents/blog/equity_explainer.md

 featuredImageType: full
 ---

-Suppose you’ve ever worked for a start-up, or read news about a Unicorn tech company turning people into multi-millionaires overnight.
-In that case, chances are you have heard of the concept of equity.
+If you’ve ever worked for a startup, or read about a Unicorn tech company turning employees into multi-millionaires overnight, chances are you've heard of equity.

 Equity is the amount of ownership of a corporation held by a person or entity.
-This ownership is usually described as either a percentage of the total equity of the business or at later stages, a finite number of shares.
+This ownership is usually described as either a percentage of the total equity of the business or, at later stages, a finite number of shares.

 The majority of tech start-ups offer equity as part of their total compensation, normally in the form of share “options”.
 The upside potential of these options is meant to compensate for the more gruelling (and in my opinion, rewarding) work of growing a start-up company from founding to IPO (more on that later).

-When we set out to design a share options scheme, we decided to prioritize employee-friendliness for a number of reasons:
+When we set out to design a share options scheme for PostHog, we decided to prioritize employee-friendliness for a number of reasons:

-  - Many of us had personally been burned by unfriendly share option schemes when working at previous companies
+1. Many of us had personally been burned by unfriendly share option schemes when working at previous companies.

-  - It helps us to attract talent by making our share options massively more valuable in practical terms, not just the pure $ amount (which in many ways may be the least important thing).
+2. It helps us to attract talent by making our share options massively more valuable in practical terms, not just the pure $ amount (which in many ways may be the least important thing).

-  - It's part of our culture to expect high performance but reward people well and ensure they are genuinely able to share in PostHog's growth.
+3. It's part of our culture to expect high performance but reward people well and ensure they are genuinely able to share in PostHog's growth.
 Having a good share options scheme helps people feel more bought in.

-  - We also feel that it's just the right thing to do!
+4. We also feel that it's just the right thing to do!

 ## How share options work

-When a start-up company is incorporated, the founders decide on how to divide ownership of the company between them by quite literally choosing a random number of shares to create out of thin air and distribute to each other in some proportion.
+When a startup company is incorporated, the founders decide on how to divide ownership between them by (quite literally) choosing a random number of shares to create out of thin air and distributing them to each other in some proportion.

 In the common two-founder model, most start-ups distribute the shares as a 50/50 split between them, accounting for 100% ownership of the business.
 The shares are "purchased" for a nominal cost like a ten-thousandth of a cent because the value of a newly minted start-up company is effectively nothing.

 As our hypothetical founders pull Red-Bull-fueled all-nighters building their MVP and applying to accelerator programs, the valuation of their company slowly increases until the point where they seek outside investors to inject capital into the business to expedite growth.

-In exchange for that investment, the founders must give investors ownership in the business but rather than giving away their own shares, they authorize a new number of shares to be created and exchanged for real dollars.
+In exchange for that investment, the founders must give investors ownership in the business.
+But, rather than giving away their own shares, they authorize a new number of shares to be created and exchanged for real dollars.
 In doing so, they “dilute” their ownership by increasing the size of the total equity pie, without growing their own number of shares.

 This process of dilution will continue with every new fundraising round, impacting the value of a given person’s equity as well as the founders’ authority over the business relative to their investors.